nairouzshehata/GiG_original/README.md

 # Graph-in-Graph (GiG)
-Learning interpretable latent graphs in the non-Euclidean domain for molecule prediction and healthcare applications.
+Learning interpretable latent graphs in the non-Euclidean domain for molecule prediction and healthcare applications (Original code)

 ## Instructions